 What Is DiversyFund?

-Unlike publicly-traded REITs that allow you to buy and sell shares on the market exchanges, DiversyFund's REIT is a private fund.
-The minimum investment is just $500, and both accredited and non-accredited investors can participate.
+Unlike publicly-traded REITs that allow you to buy and sell shares on the market exchanges, DiversyFund's REITs are private funds.
+However, the minimum investment is just $500, and both accredited and non-accredited investors can participate.
+This makes DiversyFund an effective way to invest in real estate without much money if you're just getting started.

 DiversyFund's singular focus seems to be a strength, allowing the company to narrow in — and potentially realize some economies of scale — on one commercial real estate niche.